jyp/boon/README.md

 - Modal Mode http://retroj.net/modal-mode

-  Perhaps the work which is the closest to Boon in principle (lightweight and integration with emacs).
+  Perhaps the work which is the closest to Boon in principle (lightweight and integration with Emacs).
 However, as far as I can see, there is no special attention to ergonomics.

 - Modal Emacs https://github.com/joelmccracken/modal-emacs